TokTok/spec/spec.md

 returned by the peers and to ignore the other IP/ports.

 In the case where the peers return the same IP and port it means that the other friend is on a restricted cone NAT.
-These kind of NATs can be hole punched by getting the friend to send a packet to our public IP/port.
+These kinds of NATs can be hole punched by getting the friend to send a packet to our public IP/port.
 This means that hole punching can be achieved easily and that we should just continue sending DHT ping packets regularly to that IP/port until we get a ping response.
 This will